Showing 395 items matching "train staff"

 Headwear - Victorian Railways Guard's Hat

-... of a uniform guards were required to wear as on-board train staff.... guards were required to wear as on-board train staff ...The Victorian Railways guard's hat would have been part of a uniform guards were required to wear as on-board train staff.The Victorian Railways guard's hat has local significance as it was donated by a Wodonga resident.
+... of a uniform guards were required to wear as on-board train staff.... of a uniform guards were required to wear as on-board train staff ...The Victorian Railways guard's hat would have been part of a uniform guards were required to wear as on-board train staff.The Victorian Railways guard's hat has local significance as it was donated by a Wodonga resident.
 It also has historic significance due to its relative rarity and representativeness as part of the uniform worn by Victorian Railways staff, as well as its relatively good condition.
 Dark blue/grey felt Victorian Railways hat with the word 'GUARD' in gold on the front of a faded brown band.
 The hat has the VR logo and size on the inner sweat band.
 "Superior /Quality /Fur Felt / VR 7 1/4" in gold letters on one side of the inner leather sweat band.victorian railways hat, victorian railways guard's hat, v.r., victorian railways uniforms, railways uniforms, railways guard's hat -

 Federation University Historical Collection